Skip to main content

 Save your workflow

-Click Create to save.
+Click Create Workflow to save.
 You’ll be redirected to the workflow details page where you can find your workflow ID.

 Step 2: Install Cyberdriver